dnichols1/dnichols1.github.io/group.md

 permalink: /group/
 ---

 Below are current and former group members and advisees.
-I do not anticipate having support for a PhD student or postdoc during the upcoming application cycle, though I am happy to support applications for fellowships to work in my group.
-I can, however, guide undergraduate research projects and senior theses.
-You can contact me by email to inquire about open positions in the group.
+I do not anticipate having sufficient funding for a PhD student or postdoc during the upcoming application cycle, though I am happy to support applications for fellowships to work in my group.
+For UVA undergraduate students, I can guide unfunded undergraduate research projects (including PHYS 3995), such as the one described on the UVA SPS website, [here](https://spsatuva.github.io).

 ## Current Group Members ##